-The updated information will include audited financial statements if they are completed by the required time.
-If audited financial statements are not available by the required time, we will provide unaudited financial statements by the required time and will provide audited financial statements when and if an audit report becomes available.
-Any such financial statements will be prepared in accordance with the accounting principles described in Appendix A or such other accounting principles as we may be required to employ from time to time pursuant to state law or regulation.
+The Authority may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by Rule 15c2-12 (the "Rule") of the United States Securities and Exchange Commission (the "SEC").
+The updated information will include audited financial statements, if the Authority commissions an audit and it is completed by the required time.
+If audited financial statements are not available by the required time, the Authority will provide unaudited financial information and operating data which is customarily prepared by the Authority by the required time, and audited financial statements when and if such audited financial statements become available.
+Any such financial statements will be prepared in accordance with the accounting principles described in APPENDIX B or such other accounting principles as the Authority may be required to employ from time to time pursuant to state law or regulation.